 All the above symptoms can be due to other conditions, so tests are needed to confirm bowel cancer.

-How is colon or rectal cancer diagnosed and assessed?
+How is colorectal cancer diagnosed and assessed?

 If a doctor suspects that you may have bowel cancer, he or she will examine you.
 The examination will usually include a rectal examination.
 The doctor inserts a gloved finger through your anus into your rectum to feel if there is a tumour in the lower part of the rectum.
 However, often the examination is normal, especially if the cancer is in its early stages.
 It is likely your doctor will refer you to a specialist.
 One or more of the following tests may be arranged: